DSoftTechnology/ADS-FDA-Pool3/README.md

 * Prototype URL: http://dsoft-ads.azurewebsites.net
 * GitHub URL: https://github.com/DSoftTechnology/ADS-FDA-Pool3

-The DSoft Technology ADS Pool 3 prototype and submission meets all the evidence criteria listed in the Design Pool 3 and all 13 labor categories from the Full Stack Pool categories.
+The DSoft Technology ADS Pool 3 prototype and submission meets all the evidence criteria listed in the Design Pool 3 and exercises/uses 7 (of 13) labor categories from the Full Stack Pool 3 categories.

 ##Approach